Visa requirements for a cruise trip

 Asia - Australia, New Zealand, Japan, Brunei, China, Hong Kong, Singapore, Malaysia, South Korea, Mauritius, Seychelles, Chile, Solomon Islands.

 Israeli passport holders are not allowed to obtain a tourist visa to UAE.

 Tunisia, Libya, Syrian, Somalia, Iraq, Yemen, Palestine, Equatorial Guinea passport holders are subject to special approval and security clearance.

 All in-transit cruise passengers get a visa upon arrival to Oman and a landing card for a period of not more than 24 hours.
 To disembark or stay longer than 24 hours in Oman, follow the visa obtaining procedures applicable to Oman.

-Note that Israel and Bangladesh passport holders are not allowed to enter or to stay aboard vessel during the Omani call.
+Note: Israel and Bangladesh passport holders are not allowed to enter or to stay aboard the vessel during the Omani call.

 All in-transit cruise passengers get a visa upon arrival to Qatar for a stay no longer than 24 hours.
 Any passenger wishing to debark or stay longer than 24 hours in Qatar should follow the visa obtaining procedures applicable to this country.